liferay/liferay-docs/develop/tutorials/articles/export-import-and-staging/using-the-export-import-lifecycle-listener-framework.markdown

 immediately know that it deals with lifecycle events specifically.

-The first method `isParallel()` determines whether your listener should run parallel with the execution, or if the listener should stop and return the execution to the coding method.
+The first method `isParallel()` determines whether your listener should run parallel with the execution, or if the calling method should stop, execute the listener and return the execution to where the event was fired after the listener has finished.
 The next method is the `onExportImportLifecycleEvent(...)` method, which consumes the lifecycle event and passes it through the base class's method (as long as Debug mode is not enabled).